-Here are some other ways poor logistics management can feed into higher project costs:
+Here are some other ways poor logistical planning can feed into higher project costs:

 Last-minute rush deliveries will cost you more than regularly scheduled shipments.
 Replacing damaged materials will cost you more than properly storing them in the first place.
-And five trips to the dump will cost you more than one.
+And five trips to the dump due to poor site logistical planning will cost you five times as much.

-Simply put, poor logistics management is costly.
+Simply put, poor site logistics planning is costly.
 And if you aren’t careful, it will cost you a few important relationships, too.